-Name of Committee Planned Programs Issues to be Addressed Executive The planned programs will be identified once the Committee is organized and members are elected. identified once the Committee is Audit Preparation of an Internal Audit Plan Implementation of learning internal control system programs on improving audit consciousness and compliance; Nomination Pre-screening of qualifications of all nominees to the Board To ensure all nominees are qualified Remuneration Evaluation of existing renumeration policy on executive compensation To rationalize compensation Others (specify) n/a n/a
+Name of Committee Planned Programs Issues to be Addressed Executive The planned programs will be identified once the Committee is organized and members are elected.
+The issues to be addressed will be identified once the Committee is organized and members are elected.
+Audit Preparation of an Internal Audit Plan To review financial reporting and internal control system Implementation of learning programs on improving audit consciousness and compliance; To understand responsibilities, processes, and procedures Nomination Pre-screening of qualifications of all nominees to the Board To ensure all nominees are qualified Remuneration Evaluation of existing renumeration policy on executive compensation To rationalize compensation Others (specify) n/a n/a